Shatabdi-766/RFM_Segmentation/README.md

 - The customer segmentation reveals distinct groups based on engagement and loyalty:

-1.**Churned Customers:** A significant portion, including Euro Shopping Channel, Mini Gifts Distributors Ltd., and La Rochelle Gifts, are marked as Churned, indicating they have stopped engaging with the business.
+1. **Churned Customers:** A significant portion, including Euro Shopping Channel, Mini Gifts Distributors Ltd., and La Rochelle Gifts, are marked as Churned, indicating they have stopped engaging with the business.

-2.**Potential Churners:** Customers like Corrida Auto Replicas, Ltd and Vitachrome Inc. are at risk of churning and need immediate attention to retain them.
+2.  **Potential Churners:** Customers like Corrida Auto Replicas, Ltd and Vitachrome Inc. are at risk of churning and need immediate attention to retain them.

-3.**Active & Loyal Customers:** Blauer See Auto, Co., Motor Mint Distributors Inc., and Mini Caravy are Active or Loyal, representing high-value, engaged customers.
+3.  **Active & Loyal Customers:** Blauer See Auto, Co., Motor Mint Distributors Inc., and Mini Caravy are Active or Loyal, representing high-value, engaged customers.

-4.**Slipping Away:** Customers like Tekni Collectables Inc. and Lyon Souveniers are Slipping Away but are still valuable and should not be lost.
+4.  **Slipping Away:** Customers like Tekni Collectables Inc. and Lyon Souveniers are Slipping Away but are still valuable and should not be lost.

--**Actionable Steps:**
+-   **Actionable Steps :**

-1.**Re-engage Churned Customers:** Offer incentives or personalized campaigns to win them back.
+1. **Re-engage Churned Customers:** Offer incentives or personalized campaigns to win them back.

-2.**Retain Potential Churners:** Provide targeted offers or improved customer service to prevent them from leaving.
+2.  **Retain Potential Churners:** Provide targeted offers or improved customer service to prevent them from leaving.

-3.**Reward Loyal Customers:** Strengthen relationships with exclusive perks or loyalty programs.
+3.  **Reward Loyal Customers:** Strengthen relationships with exclusive perks or loyalty programs.

-4.**Monitor Slipping Away Customers:** Address their concerns and rekindle their interest.
+4.  **Monitor Slipping Away Customers:** Address their concerns and rekindle their interest.

 ## Numbers of Customer Segment :